surajdubey3/React-Video-App/README.md

 Hii I am Suraj Dubey.
 Welcome to the Video Player App repository!
+In this vedio player app i am using Chakra-UI.
 This is a versatile video player application designed to provide a seamless viewing experience with support for various video formats and playback features.
 The Video Player App is a cross-platform application that supports a wide range of video formats and offers features such as subtitle support, adjustable playback speed, and a customizable user interface.